 What's the big deal?

 Guardians Of The Galaxy is a action space fantasy film released in 2014 and is the fourth film in the Phase Two of Marvel's Cinematic Universe (MCU), a single continuity that links each Marvel Studios production.
 Unlike the other MCU films so far, this is not based on the works of either Stan Lee (who still cameos) or illustrator Jack Kirby but a comic written by Dan Abnett & Andy Lanning.
 Set in deep space far from Earth, the film revolves around a loose band of mercenaries drawn into preventing a galactic catastrophe.
 It was a massive critical and commercial success and won praise for its humour, soundtrack, cast, direction and visual effects.
-It also alerted Marvel to the start of another potential franchise - indeed, a sequel is due during Phase Three of the MCU.
+I also included the film in my Hall Of Fame.
+It also alerted Marvel to the start of another potential franchise which prompted the release of a sequel in 2017.

 What's it about?